vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 Considering the hierarchy of Interface definitions above, and the relationships between them, it can be said that **a Cheese Factory has Cheese Caves**, and **a Cheese Cave has Cheese Cave Devices**.

-When designing the Digital Twin models for an ADT environment, it is best to use a consistent approach for creating the IDs used for the Interfaces, Schemas, and Relationships.
+When designing the Digital Twin models for an Azure Digital Twins environment, it is best to use a consistent approach for creating the IDs used for the Interfaces, Schemas, and Relationships.
 Each entity within the environment has an **@id** property (it is required for Interfaces) and should uniquely identify that entity.
 The format of the ID value is that of a **digital twin model identifier (DTMI)**.
 A DTMI has three components: scheme, path, and version.
 The scheme and path are separated by a colon `:`, while path and version are separated by a semicolon `;`.
 The format looks like this: `<scheme> : <path> ; <version>`.
 The value for scheme within the DTMI formatted ID is always **dtmi**.

 One example for the ID value of a Contoso cheese factory would be: `dtmi:com:contoso:digital_factory:cheese_factory;1`.